demurphy16/beer-storage/README.md

 - Allow users to review a beer as well as see recent reviews of beers.
 - Allow users to search for a beer based on a specific quality (alcohol percentage, bitterness, etc)
 - Store reviews and ratings in AirTable.
 - Have three functioning pages that display information.
+(A review page, a page to submit reviews, and a suggestion page that allows users to input/search)

 #### PostMVP